Women in Engineering (WiE) Engagement Community

 Yes.
 We welcome roommates that are not engineering majors.
 The WiE community hosts several social activities throughout the year that your roommate is more than welcome to attend!

-This year, we have a variety of academic, social, and career related events planned.
+This year, we plan to have a variety of academic, social, and career related events.
 These include, but are not limited to:

 - Review sessions for calculus, chemistry, and engineering